curl/curl/docs/libcurl/ABI.md

  Going to an older libcurl version from one you are currently using can be a tricky thing.
-Mostly we add features and options to newer libcurls as that will not break ABI or hamper existing applications.
+Mostly we add features and options to newer libcurls as that does not break ABI or hamper existing applications.
 This has the implication that going backwards may get you in a situation where you pick a libcurl that does not support the options your application needs.
 Or possibly you even downgrade so far so you cross an ABI break border and thus a different